 Long term plans have been formulated on a two year rolling programme for all students in Key stage 4 and Key stage 5.
-Students have the opportunity to work towards achieving units from nationally accredited awards (Laser Learning Awards - Personal Progress and Independent Living) In Key Stage 3 students will begin to learn about careers.
+Students have the opportunity to work towards achieving units from nationally accredited awards (Laser Learning Awards - Personal Progress and Independent Living)

-Three full time job coaches are employed by the school.
+Three job coaches are employed (two full time and one Teaching Assistant, working part time as a job coach).
 The job coaches liaise with employers in the local community, set up placements and support individual KS4 and KS5 students working on employer premises.